 5. Train: Dogs absolutely need training, they don’t know what the rules of your home are, they don’t know what words mean, they don’t understand what’s expected of them…until you teach them everything you want them to know.
 Start training as early as possible so your pup can learn manners and skills to keep them safe.
 For more information on training your pup, join our Facebook Group or check our online training courses.

 6. Play: The more your pup can play with you or with other dogs the more energy they will get rid of, this means they will be able to settle down and rest faster!
 Make sure to tire your pup out both mentally and physically.

-7. Be patient: Raising a puppy can be overwhelming and frustrating at times, but when you lower your expectations and raise your patience level with your puppy, just a bit, you’ll start to see vast improvements with your pup’s behavior.
-Remember your puppy wasn’t born speaking your language or understanding the rules of your home.
+7. Be patient: Raising a puppy can be overwhelming and frustrating at times, but when you lower your expectations and raise your patience level with your puppy, just a bit, you’ll start to see vast improvements in your pup's behavior.
+Remember your puppy wasn't born speaking your language or understanding the rules of your home.
 You have to teach them what words mean and what rules they should follow.

 7. Visit the Vet: Keep your pup up to date on vaccinations as well as take them to the vet for a yearly checkup appointment or when a health issue arises.
-You’ll be tempted to hop online and ask friends and family for advice but it’s best to get your pup checked by a professional instead on relying on the opinions of others.
+You’ll be tempted to hop online and ask friends and family for advice but it’s best to get your pup checked by a professional instead of relying on the opinions of others.

 8. Brush their teeth: If you don’t take good care of your pup's teeth this could lead to periodontal disease and can lead to a host of other health issues such as diabetes and even heart disease.
 Brush your pup's teeth daily to keep dental problems away.